Chahar Suq, Hamadan

-Chahar Suq (چهارسوق, also Romanized as Chahār Sūq and Chehār Suq; also known as Chowr Sokh) is a village in Shirin Su Rural District, Shirin Su District, Kabudarahang County, Hamadan Province, Iran.
-At the 2006 census, its population was 539, in 109 families.
+Chahar Suq (چهارسوق) (Note: Also romanized as Chahār Sūq and Chehār Suq; also known as Chowr Sokh) is a village in Shirin Su Rural District of Shirin Su District in Kabudarahang County, Hamadan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 539 in 109 households.
+The following census in 2011 counted 560 people in 146 households.
+The 2016 census measured the population of the village as 427 people in 128 households.